Learn about the innovative use cases deployed by some of our SG:D Accredited companies.

 Solution: ViSenze’s Visual Search enabled the brand to provide consumers a self-serve shopping experience without having to interact with store associates.
 This freed up the store associates’ bandwidth to focus on implementing safety measures and other services.
 The brand's consumer app has an in-store mode, which when activated, lets consumers scan the shoes on display using a smartphone camera to search for size and stock availability.
 Consumers can request to try the shoe or proceed to checkout.
 In case the shoe is not available in store, they can order it online directly.

-Impact: Our solution resulted in faster checkouts, higher consumer satisfaction, and higher store associates’ productivity, while ensuring a safe shopping experience.
-In the post-covid world our visual AI solutions can help retailers build trust among consumers to shop carefree.
+Impact: Their solution resulted in faster checkouts, higher consumer satisfaction, and higher store associates’ productivity, while ensuring a safe shopping experience.
+In the post-covid world their visual AI solutions can help retailers build trust among consumers to shop carefree.

 Use Case 2: Asia’s leading online fashion retailer